PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 sbatch job.slurm
 ```

+You can monitor the status of your job with `squeue -u <YourNetID>`.
+If the `ST` field is `PD` then your job is waiting for other jobs to finish before it can be run.
+If you do not see it in the list then it has finished.
 After the job runs you can view the output with `cat slurm-<XXXXXX>.out`.
-You will receive an email when the job is finished.
-You can also run use this command: `squeue -u <YourNetID>`.
-If this command doesn't list the job then it has finished.
+You will receive an email when the job is finished if you entered your NetID in the Slurm script.

 ## R Script Example